Burra Burri, Queensland: Education

-There is no secondary school in Burra Burri.
-The nearest secondary schools are in Jandowae (up to Year 10) or Chinchilla (up to Year 12).
+There are no secondary schools in Burra Burri.
+The nearest government secondary schools are Jandowae State School (to Year 10) in Jandowae and Chinchilla State High School (to Year 12) in Chinchilla.

 Amenities

 Western Downs Regional Council operates the Burra Burri Hall on the corner of Burra Burri Darr Creek Road and Burra Burri Creek Road (26.5097°S 151.0235°E).

 The Burra Burri branch of the Queensland Country Women's Association meets at the Burra Burri Hall.